andreafuturi/gitmini/README.md

 ## Usage

 The main command in GitMini is `git publish`, which simplifies the process of publishing code changes.
-Use if after working on the repo like this:
+Use it after working on the repo like this:

 ```bash
 git publish "Ticket name/number"